alfredosalzillo/react-pendulum/README.md

 - [withContext](#withcontext)

 ### withContext
-A high order function to pass the context value as props to a component.
+A high order function to create the `withContext` HOC for any `Context`.

 Args:
 - `Context` the context to assign the value